icerpc/icerpc-docs/pages/docs/slice/language-reference/lexical-rules.md

 ## Identifiers

-dentifiers begin with an alphabetic character followed by any number of alphabetic characters or digits.
+Identifiers begin with an alphabetic character followed by any number of alphabetic characters or digits.
 Underscores are also permitted in identifiers with the following limitations:

 - An identifier cannot begin or end with an underscore